sbeeredd04/LeetCode/Notes.md

 - Use direction vectors for systematic neighbor exploration
 - Consider in-place modification vs separate visited array
 - DFS is often simpler for connected components
-- BFS is better for shortest path problems
+- BFS is better for shortest path problems and simultaneous effects
 - Always check boundaries before accessing grid cells
 - Count components only when starting new exploration
+- For "minimum time" problems with simultaneous effects, prefer BFS over DFS
 </details>

 ---